 4 – Egypt

 Even before becoming a certified Open Water diver, I knew the waters of the Red Sea offered some of the most fabulous coral reefs and spectacular marine life in the world.
-No wonder why, after only 3 to 4 hours of flying from Europe, only 6 months after my certification, I was travelling to Sharm-el-Sheikh, Egypt!
-Egypt is all about liveaboards diving for most European divers, especially in the Brothers, Daedalus and Elphinstone Islands, which made diving in the Red Sea famous.
+No wonder: after only 3 to 4 hours of flying from Europe, and only 6 months after my certification, I was travelling to Sharm el-Sheikh, Egypt!
+For most European divers, Egypt is all about liveaboard diving, especially at the Brothers, Daedalus, and Elphinstone Islands, which made diving in the Red Sea famous.

 Prices in Dahab